epfl-si/ansible-collection-rhel/README.md

 # Ansible Collection - epfl_si.rhel

-Collection of Ansible roles to setup and manage components of RHEL like ntp, sshd, users, ...
+Collection of Ansible roles to setup and manage components of RHEL like sshd, users, sudo,...

 ## Goal and target audience

 The goal is to help system administrators install and configure their RHEL servers.

-You are welcome to suggest improvements either by opening a issue or via a push request.
+You are welcome to suggest improvements either by opening a issue or via a pull request.

 This collection was created before we came across https://github.com/linux-system-roles.
 We will periodically evaluate their progress and eventually use some of their roles.